sjwines/hourofai/forest/forest1.md

 ---

-You should be able to pilot your drone all around the ocean and see the sights.
+You should now be able to pilot your drone anywhere and keep it in view, as the camera follows it.

 ---

-🤭**Oops!** Your sprite isn't moving anymore because the cameraFollow block makes the camera stay on top of the drone sprite, but as soon as you add more sprites in the next level, you'll see how your drone interacts with them!
+_💡If it looks like the drone isn’t moving, that’s just because the camera is centered on it._

 <!-- ***************************************************
 //                      NOTE